OHANA PROGRAMS | extended foster care

 Only 3%

-of aged-out youth will gain a college degree, compared to over 33% of their non-foster care peers
+of aged-out youth will earn a college degree, compared to over 33% of their non-foster care peers

 7 out of 10